Last Updated on December 17, 2025 by Hannah Stephenson

 Address: 277 Beach Road, Sea Point

-Go for: a very classy night out
+Go for: a classy night out

-7. The Lawns at the Roundhouse
+8. The Lawns at the Roundhouse

-The Lawns is perhaps my favourite spot to day drink in Cape Town (other than the wine farms, of course).
-Just picture it: you’re sitting outside on a summer’s day sipping a cocktail with mountain and ocean views.
+The Lawns is perhaps my favourite spot to day drink in Cape Town (other than the wine tram, of course).

 Price range: Mid-range